The Variations on Northern California Camping

 California also has one of the most extensive State Park systems in the United States!

-And though we're facing budget woes at the moment, hundreds of thousands of people are looking outside the normal box of funding tricks to find ways to save our parks.
+And though we've been facing budget woes, hundreds of thousands of people are looking outside the normal box of funding tricks to find ways to save our parks.

 You'll find State Beaches, and State Historic Parks; Protected Areas, and Reserves; plus the State Parks and Campgrounds.